 If you’re planning to buy a guitar, one of the critical decisions you must make is whether you want one with nylon strings or steel strings.
 Beginners often find nylon strings easier to play than steel strings because they’re softer and gentler on the fingertips.
 However, you shouldn’t base your buying decision on comfort alone.
 Truth be told, all guitars create a bit of fingertip discomfort for the beginner — at least until some solid calluses are formed!
 Rather, you should base your buying decision largely on the sound produced by a nylon string guitar and the type of music you want to play.

 This buying guide on nylon string guitars will provide the information you need to find the instrument of your dreams.
-Read on to learn about the important characteristics of nylon string guitars and what to look for as you shop.
-To make shopping easier, we provide information about several of our favorite nylon string guitars for your information.

 A nylon string guitar is also known as a classical guitar.
 These guitars are traditionally used to play classical and folk music.
 Of course, you can use a classical guitar with nylon strings to play any type of music you want, but generally speaking, you’ll get the best traditional classical or folk sound from a nylon string guitar.